Bandit-code/Bandit-code/README.md

 Here is a little about me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Scipts
-- 🌱 HTML & PHP
+- 🌱 Learning Lots
 - 🌱 What do I know?
 Javascript
 - 👯 I’m looking to collaborate on a few projects
 - 🤔 I’m looking for help with N/A